John Craven (economist): Research

 John Craven's main academic interests lie in theoretical economics and the theory of social choice.
 He has published three books including a well-known textbook on introductory economics which has been widely used in schools, colleges and universities.

 Founder of University Alliance

 Vice-Chancellor Craven founded the University Alliance in 2006, and served as its chair until 2009.
 The University Alliance, previously convened informally as the Alliance of Non-Aligned Universities, comprises a mixture of pre and post 1992 universities, which are not members of the other mission groups; the Russell Group, the 94 Group or Million Plus.

-In August 2009 he was replaced as chair by the Chancellor (education)#Vice-chancellor|vice-chancellor of Oxford Brookes University, Professor Janet Beer.
+In August 2009 he was replaced as chair by the vice-chancellor of Oxford Brookes University, Professor Janet Beer.

 Personal life

 In 1974 he married Laura Loftis; they have a son and daughter.